 So, how do I become more positive about my body?

 This isn’t going to be something that happens overnight, unfortunately, but there are some things you can do to start becoming more positive about your body, and others too.

 I know this can be easier said than done, but accepting yourself, your body and your features is a big step in being more body positive.
 You don’t have to be happy about every part of your body every single day, but it’s good to accept yourself as you are, including any features you have that you think are different.
 At the end of the day, as cheesy as it sounds, it’s what makes you you.

 Acknowledge that everyone is different

 Although every day we see images of people who may have “perfect” bodies, that’s simply not the case.
 It may sound like a cliché, but in reality, everyone is different.
-People are different shapes, different sizes, with different backgrounds and a different way of thinking.
+People are of different shapes, different sizes, with different backgrounds and different ways of thinking.
 Realising and acknowledging that everyone is different is a big step in the body positivity movement, even if half the people you follow on Instagram almost look the same.

 Focus on what makes you feel good

 Some people can pair eating well and exercising with diets and looking good.
 But if you’re eating well and getting exercise, you’re going to feel a lot better.
 So instead of doing these things to change how you look, focus on how they make you feel instead.
 Caring for your body is always going to be a priority, so think of what your body needs, rather than just what it looks like.

 Stand up for others who look ‘different’

 People who are judged because of their bodies can face a lot of discrimination in their day-to-day lives, which isn’t fair or called for.
 No matter what you look like, you shouldn’t be judged for that.
 So, if you are someone who has never experienced this, it’s important to stand up for those who have.
 Whether it’s comments about trans people, fat people, disabled people, or others, if you hear negative comments about them for those around you, call them out and explain why it’s not okay.